nutimes/som-sam-admit/README.md

   fixed and specific period every year.
 Seasonal patterns can be *fixed* or *time-varying*.
 If the latter, analysis will explore:

-  - **Amplitute of changes**: when the strenght and intensity of the peak or off-season variy over time.
+  - *Amplitute of changes*: when the strenght and intensity of the peak or off-season vary over time.
-  - Phase shifts: when the timing of the peak season and off-season changes over time.
+  - *Phase shifts*: when the timing of the peak season and off-season changes over time.
-  - Irregular patters: when the periodicity of the seasonal patterns are irregular.
+  - *Irregular patters*: when the periodicity of the seasonal patterns are irregular.

 - **Quantify the seasonal influences on the admissions**: the extent to which different times of the year impact on the number of SAM cases